stanfordnlp/stanza/_pages/training.md

 prepare_ner_file.process_dataset(input_iob, output_json)
 ```

-The expectation is that the `.json` files will go in the `data/ner` directory, although you can change that with the `$NER_DATA_DIR` environment variable.
+The program will look for the `.json` files in the `data/ner` directory, which you may need to create if this is your first time training a Stanza NER model.
+You can change the expected path by setting the `$NER_DATA_DIR` environment variable.

 ## Training with Scripts